HCL-TECH-SOFTWARE/appscan-gradle-plugin/README.md

 # Usage:

+Usage information can be found on the [plugin page](https://plugins.gradle.org/plugin/com.hcl.security.appscan) in the Gradle plugins repository.

-To use the plugin, add the following lines to build.gradle:
+To use the plugin, add the following lines to build.gradle, replacing \<version\> with the desired version of the plugin:

 For Gradle 2.1 and later:

 	plugins {
-		id "com.hcl.security.appscan" version "1.0.4"
+		id "com.hcl.security.appscan" version "<version>"
 	}

 For older Gradle versions: